Oshakati: History

-On 19 February 1988, a bomb blast occurred in Oshakati at the First National Bank, killing 27 people and badly injuring nearly 30 others, most of them nurses and teachers.
-No one was ever convicted of the bombing and the issue was dropped upon independence in 1990 in favour of national reconciliation.
+On 19 February 1988, a bomb blast at the First National Bank in Oshakati killed 27 people and badly injured nearly 30 others, most of them nurses and teachers.
+No one was ever convicted of the bombing, and the issue was dropped upon independence in 1990 in favour of national reconciliation.

 Economy and infrastructure

 Oshakati has experienced much development since Namibia achieved independence in 1990.
 It was proclaimed a town in 1992.

 Oshakati is located near the B1, Namibia's main highway, which stretches from South Africa through the capital Windhoek and on to the Angolan border.

-Since the turn of the century, there are now many shops like Jet, Mr Price, furniture stores, shoes stores, pharmacies, etc. The three main shopping centres are Game, Etango, and Yetu.
+Since the turn of the century, there have now many shops like furniture stores, shoe stores, pharmacies, etc. The three main shopping centres are Game, Etango, and Yetu.
 The Oshakati Independence Stadium is situated in town.

-In April 2006, the Oshakati town council building was inaugurated by Botswana's president Festus Mogae.
-Dr. Frans Aupa Indongo Open Market sells groceries, dried fish and dried Mopane worms.
+In April 2006, the Oshakati town council building was inaugurated by Botswana's president, Festus Mogae.
+Dr. Frans Aupa Indongo Open Market sells groceries, dried fish, and dried Mopane worms.

 Geography

 Location

-Oshakati is situated in the Cuvelai-Etosha Basin and cut by the Okatana River.
-Both of these geographic features make the town prone to flooding; in 2008 it was last hit by heavy floods.
+Oshakati is situated in the Cuvelai-Etosha Basin and is cut by the Okatana River.
+Both of these geographic features make the town prone to flooding; in 2008, it was last hit by heavy floods.
 The Oshakati Master Plan Project is underway to build a 23 km dike around the town, to deepen and straighten the river, and to resettle people living near the riverbed and clogging the flow of water.

+Demographics

 Climate

 Oshakati has a semi-arid climate (BSh, according to the Köppen climate classification), with hot summers and relatively mild winters (with warm days and cool nights).
 The average annual precipitation is 472 mm, with most rainfall occurring mainly during summer.

 Politics

 Oshakati is governed by a town council that has seven seats.
 The town area covers two electoral constituencies, Oshakati East and Oshakati West.

 Oshana Region, to which Oshakati belongs, is a stronghold of Namibia's ruling SWAPO party.
-In the 2015 local authority election SWAPO won by a landslide (4,569 votes) and gained six council seats.
-The remaining seat went to the Democratic Turnhalle Alliance (DTA) which gained 330 votes.
+In the 2015 local authority election, SWAPO won by a landslide (4,569 votes) and gained six council seats.
+The remaining seat went to the Democratic Turnhalle Alliance (DTA), which gained 330 votes.
 Major Katrina Shimbulu from SWAPO has been serving in this position from 2007 to 2010, and again after the 2015 election.

 SWAPO also won the 2020 local authority election.
 It obtained 3,028 votes and gained four seats.
 The Independent Patriots for Change (IPC), an opposition party formed in August 2020, obtained 1,887 votes and gained three seats.
+Leonard Hango is the mayor of Oshakati.
+Leonard Hango was reelected in 2024 as the mayor of the Oshakati Town Council.